j3soon/omni-farm-isaac/README.md

 These 4 scripts are just wrappers for the `openvpn3` command line tool.
 See the [official documentation](https://community.openvpn.net/openvpn/wiki/OpenVPN3Linux) for more details.

+If a previous config is already installed, you must uninstall it before installing a new one.
+Otherwise, the scripts will create two VPN profiles with the same name, which can only be fixed by using the `openvpn3` command line tool directly.

 ## Running Shell Commands

 Save the job definition file and verify it: